 The PhD in Archaeology program prepares students for a position in academia pursuing research and teaching; in museums conducting research, collections management, and public outreach; or in public and private sector organizations devoted to public education or archaeological resource management.
-Specializations are offered in scientific approaches across regions, such as paleoenvironmental and archaeozoological studies, as well as in certain specific areas.
-The latter include Mesoamerica, prehistoric and historical North America, the prehistoric Mediterranean, Egypt, Israel, and the classical Near East.
+Specializations are offered in scientific approaches across regions, such as paleoenvironmental and zooarchaeological studies, as well as in certain specific areas.
+The latter include Mesoamerica, prehistoric and historical North America, and the prehistoric to Classical Mediterranean and Near East.

 Applicants must have a BA or MA, preferably from a program related to archaeology (such as anthropology or classical studies, with a concentration in archaeology).
 Students lacking sufficient preparation in archaeology will make up the deficiency by taking courses as determined by the Graduate Studies Committee, in addition to those required in the program.